brandur/redis-cell/README.md

     * `1` indicates that the action was limited/blocked.
 2. The total limit of the key (`max_burst` + 1).
 This is equivalent to the common `X-RateLimit-Limit` HTTP header.
-3. The remaining limit of the key. (equivalent to `X-RateLimit-Remaining`.
+3. The remaining limit of the key.
+Equivalent to `X-RateLimit-Remaining`.
 4. The number of seconds until the user should retry, and always `-1` if the action was allowed.
 Equivalent to `Retry-After`.
 5. The number of seconds until the limit will reset to its maximum capacity.